top of page

 Karen grew up in Salisbury and spent many years in Maryland before moving to Boulder, Colorado with her family.
 Karen spent over twenty years in retail, from managing a high-volume Copy and Print Center to overseeing a large Northeastern Region with over ninety stores.
 She also was an assistant manager for three Office Depot stores, before returning to her roots of copying, printing, and design.
 After retirement, Karen moved back to the shore in 2015, and with her husband has been restoring an old Victorian House in Crisfield.
 Karen joined the Crisfield Arts & Entertainment District team in February 2023 as their Workshop Facilitator and Social Media Manager.
 Working in the copy and print business

-gives Karen a unique perspective working with artists and their work by creating flyers and videos.
+gives Karen a unique perspective, working with artists and their work by creating flyers and videos.
 In addition, while not an artist, she aspires to create workshops for Crisfield that are useful and bring out participants' creativity.
 Karen also volunteers as program director for WBYC 107.3 Community Radio.

 bottom of page